 Maxime Polleri is an Assistant Professor in the Department of Anthropology at Université Laval and a member of the Graduate School of International Studies.

-As an anthropologist of science and technology, he studies the governance of disasters and waste with a focus on nuclear topics.
+As an anthropologist of science and technology, he studies the governance of disasters, waste and misinformation, with a primary focus on nuclear topics and a regional expertise on Japan.

-Dr. Polleri is finishing a book about the 2011 Fukushima nuclear disaster, which happened in Japan.
-The manuscript explores how different groups clash and collaborate to govern something as controversial as radiation risks and post-disaster recovery.
+Dr. Polleri has a forthcoming book about the 2011 Fukushima nuclear disaster, which happened in Japan.
+The manuscript, which will be published by New York University Press, explores how different groups clash and collaborate to govern something as controversial as radiation risks and post-disaster recovery.

-For his next research project, Dr. Polleri is examining the search of an informed and willing host for the disposal of Canada’s high-level radioactive waste in a deep geological repository potentially situated in the province of Ontario.
+Dr. Polleri has also critically studied the search for an informed and willing host regarding the disposal of Canada’s high-level radioactive waste in a deep geological repository potentially situated in the province of Ontario.
+Similarly, he is interested in studying how specific concepts of time and space influence the governance of spent nuclear fuel in Japan, as well as its burial for millennia.

-Other areas of interests include an anthropological approach to misinformation studies.
+Other areas of interests include an anthropological approach to misinformation and disinformation studies.
+An edited volume on this topic is currently under advance contract with Routledge.

 Dr. Polleri is a Network Affiliate at the Center for International Security and Cooperation at Stanford University, where he was previously a MacArthur Nuclear Security pre- and post-doctoral fellow.
 He is a also a member of MITATE Lab, an international research program on Fukushima issues.